 Over spring break, Mark’s daycare planned a special week of fun, including the dreaded “let’s pretend we are at the beach” day.
 Two field trips were also scheduled for pre-schoolers: one at the Aviation and Space Museum and one at the Experimental Farm.
 If you ask me, I think you have to be insane to volunteer to take a bunch of preschoolers for a day out at the museum but hey, I happily paid $15 to let Mark join the fun.
 Of course, he was excited to go to a museum (although I suspect he would have been happier to hit all the worship places in Ottawa…).
 “And you’re going to take the yellow school bus!”
 I added, already expecting a full report on the experience.

 Technically, I rode these school buses too, although I took the “chicken bus” version, these refurbished Blue Bird buses that make up the transportation network in Central America.
 Foreigners nicknamed them “chicken buses” because you often have to ride with locals heading to the market with goods to buy and sell, including chickens.
-These buses are painted in bright colors, windows are wide open, they can carry up to a thousand passengers (no room?
+These buses are painted in bright colours, windows are wide open, they can carry up to a thousand passengers (no room?
 Ride on the roof!!) and they stop every two meters.
-Yes, I can picture these buses, three passengers or more per bench on seats designed for children, squeezed together, the ticket guy making his way up and down the crowded aisle, collecting fares, the driver screaming the destination to whoever want to join the party, the stereo blasting music, the food vendors selling snacks for the long ride…
+Yes, I can picture these buses, three passengers or more per bench on seats designed for children, squeezed together, the ticket guy making his way up and down the crowded aisle, collecting fares, the driver screaming the destination to whoever wants to join the party, the stereo blasting music, the food vendors selling snacks for the long ride…

 Maybe I’ll volunteer for the next field trip, just for peace of mind… and mostly for the experience.